tinkercademy/swift-slides/codingclub/b/quiz_beginner.md

 ---vertical---

 ## Comments

-- Let's add some comments to our code to make it easier to understand.
+- Let’s add some comments to our code to make it easier to understand.

 ```swift
 struct ContentView: View {